Kirk Cousins Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- He also adds 116 rushing yards (7.3 ypg) on 28 carries while scoring one touchdown on the ground.
+- He also has 116 rushing yards on 28 carries with one touchdown, averaging 7.3 yards per game.

-- The Vikings have thrown the football in 57.7% of their plays from scrimmage this year while staying on the ground 42.3% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Vikings, who rank 14th in the NFL in points scored, have attempted a pass 57.7% of the time while running the ball 42.3% of the time.

-- Cousins has attempted 71 of his 539 passes in the red zone, accounting for 45.8% of his team's red zone plays.
+- Cousins has thrown 71 passes in the red zone this season, 45.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Cousins' matchup with the Bears.